-Every Snap can be shared, but rarely saved.
+Every Snap can be shared but rarely saved.
 They only last anytime between one to ten seconds.
 Once it gets viewed, the Snap will disappear forever.
-However, a Story, which is a collection of Snaps, can be re-watched within 24 hours after posted.
+However, a Story, a collection of Snaps, can be re-watched within 24 hours after being posted.

 Snapchat’s Promising Benefits to E-Commerce

 According to Snapchat’s internal data, more than 60% of U.S. smartphone users aged 13 to 34 are Snapchatters.
 If reaching out to 13 to 34-year-olds is your goal, Snapchat is the best social platform to invest in.
 13 to 34-year-olds love Snapchat because of three factors:

 Perspective.
 Snaps provide users and their friends a more personal avenue to show how they see the world.

 Real-time stories.
 Snapchat stories are raw, updated in real-time, and can only be viewed within 24 hours.

 Self-expression.
 Through snaps, users can show the world who they are in the exact moment.

 Although Snapchat’s majority of viewers come from the younger generation, 12% of 35 to 54-year-olds and 2% of 55+-year-olds are also Snapchatters.
 Every single day, there is a total of more than 7 billion views on Snapchat.
 And, there are nearly 100 million active Snapchatters that use the application every day.